fangru-lin/fangru-lin.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-🚀🚀🚀 I'm on the job market for full-time Research Scientist/Engineer positions in Large Language Model planning and reasoning!
+🚀🚀🚀 I'm on the job market for full-time Research Scientist/Engineer positions in Large Language Models!
 Please reach out to me if you are interested in my research!

 Hi!
 I am Fangru and welcome to my page!